GMOD/Apollo/docs/Troubleshooting.md

         at org.bbop.apollo.web.dataadapter.chado.ChadoDataAdapter.write(ChadoDataAdapter.java:68)

 Then you must also make sure to import your genome into Chado.
 Refer to the configuration guide for this note on [Chado export](Configure.md#important-note-for-chado-export).

+### Differences between JBrowse and WebApollo

+The "linkTemplate" track configuration parameter in JBrowse is overridden by WebApollo's feature edge matcher and drag and drop functions.
+It is recommended to use menuTemplate instead.